datagistips/MapFailbruaryChallenge/README.md

 - We need catchy names for each category

 ## 🐾 Steps
-### ✅ Step 1 : Ideation (End of September - October)
+### End of September - October : Ideation
-- [x] Collect category ideas
+- [x] Collect 100 category ideas ([done](https://github.com/datagistips/30DayMapFailChallenge#%EF%B8%8F-ideas-of-categories))
 - [x] Select official hashtag (#30DayMapFailChallenge or #MapFailbruaryChallenge or #FailbruaryMapChallenge) => #MapFailbruaryChallenge

-### ❎ Step 2 : Selection (October)
+### 17th October : Selection
-- [ ] Make a poll (Google Form) to select the worst ideas
+- [ ] Run a poll (Google Form) to select the worst ideas

-### 💤 0ctober till January
-- November : #30DayMapChallenge
+### November : #30DayMapChallenge
+Participate to the #30DayMapChallenge if you're a good cartographer.
+Otherwise, wait for Febreary's challenge.

+### End of December
+- [ ] Poll closing.
+Definite list of 28 categories.

-- December : Christmas time, lots of chocolates, ThanksGiving
+Christmas time, lots of chocolates, ThanksGiving

+### January
-- January All the energy is concentrated on digestion, none for the neurons.
+xJanuary All the energy is concentrated on digestion, none for the neurons.
 Perfect moment to mentally prepare a stupid challenge.

+- [ ] Communication

-### ❎ Step 3 : Launch (February)
+### 🌩️ February : Launch
 - [ ] Launch the challenge on twitter

 ##  💡 Ideas / 🛠 Tooling / 🛠 Scripting